 Position: byte 1, bit 0.

 If the RETAIN flag is set to 1, in a PUBLISH Packet sent by a Client to a Server, the Server MUST store the Application Message and its QoS, so that it can be delivered to future subscribers whose subscriptions match its topic name.
-When a new non-shared subscription is established, the last retained message, if any, on each matching topic name MUST be sent to the subscriber if the Retain Handling option of the subscription is 0, or if the Retain Handling option is 1 and the subscription did not already exist.
+When a new Non-Shared subscription is established, the last retained message, if any, on each matching topic name MUST be sent to the subscriber if the Retain Handling option of the subscription is 0, or if the Retain Handling option is 1 and the subscription did not already exist.
 If the Server receives a QoS 0 message with the RETAIN flag set to 1 it MUST discard any message previously retained for that topic.
 It SHOULD store the new QoS 0 message as the new retained message for that topic, but MAY choose to discard it at any time - if this happens there will be no retained message for that topic.
 See Section 4.1 for more information on storing state.

-If the Retain As Published subscription option is 0, when sending a PUBLISH Packet to a Client the Server MUST set the RETAIN flag to 1 if a message is sent as a result of a new non-shared subscription being made by a Client.
+If the Retain As Published subscription option is 0, when sending a PUBLISH Packet to a Client the Server MUST set the RETAIN flag to 1 if a message is sent as a result of a new Non-Shared subscription being made by a Client.
 It MUST set the RETAIN flag to 0 when a PUBLISH Packet is sent to a Client because it matches an established subscription regardless of how the flag was set in the message it received.

 If the Retain As Published subscription option is 1, when sending a PUBLISH Packet to a Client the Server MUST set the RETAIN flag equal to the RETAIN flag of the message it received.